A second view on the X-ray polarization of NGC 4151 with IXPE: Introduction

 \section{Introduction}

 X-ray polarimetry has emerged as a powerful tool in unveiling the geometry of one of the innermost and most enigmatic regions of active galactic nuclei (AGN): the X-ray corona.
 According to the Unified Model of AGN, the corona is composed of hot \citep[with a typical temperature of kT$_e \simeq$ 10 -- 100 keV, e.g.,][]{fabian15,fabian17, tortosa18} and rarefied optically thin electron plasma situated in the innermost region of the accretion flow.
 This region up-scatters the UV photons emitted by the disk, producing the primary X-ray emission \citep{sunyaev80,zdziarski00}.
 The polarization signal of the coronal emission is very sensitive to the geometry of the scattering material \citep[e.g.,][]{Schnittman10,tamborra18,zhang19,marinucci22,ursini22,gianolli23,ingram23,tagliacozzo23}.
-In the past, multiple studies on the physical properties of the X-ray corona \citep[i.e., the optical depth $\tau$ and the electron temperature kT$_e$,][]{shapiro76} have been performed \citep[e.g.,][and references therein]{petrucci01,matt15,ricci18,tortosa18,kamraj22,kang22,serafinelli24}.
-However, only with the launch of the Imaging X-ray Polarimeter Explorer \citep[{\it IXPE},][]{weisskopf22} mission and with its synergy together with simultaneous observations of \nustar\ and XMM-{\it Newton}, new insights have been obtained on the geometry of this region in type-1 AGN \citep{gianolli24,marin2024}.
+Multiple studies on the physical properties of the X-ray corona \citep[i.e., the optical depth $\tau$ and the electron temperature kT$_e$,][]{shapiro76} have been performed \citep[e.g.,][and references therein]{petrucci01,matt15,ricci18,tortosa18,kamraj22,kang22,serafinelli24}.
+However, only with the launch of the Imaging X-ray Polarimeter Explorer \citep[IXPE;][]{weisskopf22} mission together with its synergy with simultaneous observations of the Nuclear Spectroscopic Telescope Array Mission (\nustar) and the X-ray Multi-Mirror Mission ({\it XMM-Newton}) have new insights been obtained on the geometry of this region in Type-1 AGN \citep{gianolli24,marin2024}.

-NGC~4151 is one of the X-ray brightest Seyfert galaxies in the local Universe.
-Intensively studied, it shows different layers of absorption, from both neutral and ionized gas \citep[e.g.,][]{Beuchert2017,gianolli23}.
-Archival observations of the source reveal significant spectral variability in the $1-6\,\rm keV$ range.
-Furthermore, the source shows transitions from optical type 1.5 during high-flux states, where the AGN can reach a flux level as high as $F_{\rm{0.5-10\, keV}}$ $\sim$ 2.8$\times$ 10$^{-10}$ erg s$^{-1}$ cm$^{-2}$, to optical type 1.8 during low-flux states \citep[$F_{\rm{0.5-10 \; keV}}$ $\sim$ 8.7$\times$ 10$^{-11}$ erg s$^{-1}$ cm$^{-2}$; see][]{antonucci83,shapovalova12,Beuchert2017}.
+One of the X-ray brightest Seyfert galaxies in the local Universe is NGC~4151.
+Intensively studied, it has shown different layers of absorption from both neutral and ionized gas \citep[e.g.,][]{Beuchert2017,gianolli23}.
+Archival observations of the source revealed significant spectral variability in the $1-6\,\rm keV$ range.
+Furthermore, the source shows transitions from optical Type 1.5 during high-flux states, where the AGN can reach a flux level as high as $F_{\rm{0.5-10\, keV}}$ $\sim$ 2.8$\times$ 10$^{-10}$ erg s$^{-1}$ cm$^{-2}$, to optical Type 1.8 during low-flux states \citep[$F_{\rm{0.5-10 \; keV}}$ $\sim$ 8.7$\times$ 10$^{-11}$ erg s$^{-1}$ cm$^{-2}$; see][]{antonucci83,shapovalova12,Beuchert2017}.